 In the event this Agreement is not approved following the process described in RCW 41.80.010, CWU and WFSE will re-open the contract.

 40.3 Base Wages Increase

+Effective July 1, 2023, all salary ranges described 40.1(a), will be increased by three (3%).

+Effective July 1, 2024, all salary ranges described in 40.1(b), will be increased by three (3%).
+This increase shall be based upon the salary schedule in effect on June 30, 2024.

-Base Wage increases will be suspended for the term of this Agreement; provided that, should classified general state government employees represented by WFSE, and/or non-uniformed classified employees of the University represented by another union, receive general compensation increases at a higher percentage than those included in this Agreement, employees covered by this Agreement will receive the same percentage general increases.
+Should classified general state government employees represented by WFSE, and/or non-uniformed classified employees of the University represented by another union, receive general compensation increases at a higher percentage than those included in this Agreement, employees covered by this Agreement will receive the same percentage general increases.

 40.4 State Salary Range Changes / Pay Range Assignments and Adjustments